fabpot-graveyard/dependency-injection/doc/B-YAML-Format.markdown

 ### Precedence Rules

-When loading an YAML resource, service definitions override the current defined ones.
+When loading a YAML resource, service definitions override the current defined ones.

 But for parameters, they are overridden by the current ones.
 It allows the